gofiber/fiber/docs/api/ctx.md

 id: ctx
 title: 🧠 Ctx
 description: >-
-  The Ctx struct represents the Context which hold the HTTP request and response.
+  The Ctx interface represents the Context which hold the HTTP request and response.
 It has methods for the request query string, parameters, body, HTTP headers, and so on.
 sidebar_position: 3